c4software/home-assistant-wikipedia-random-fact/README.md

 - If you do not see a historical fact, check the Home Assistant logs for errors retrieving data from Wikipedia
 - Make sure your Home Assistant instance is connected to the internet to access the Wikipedia API
-- If you experience errors with a specific language, try changing the language in the integration configuration